-With this method, cook your pasta in boiling water until they appear flexible.
+With this method, cook your pasta in a large pot in roiling boil.
+Until your pasta appears flexible.
 Take one strand of pasta out of the boiling water (be careful!) and allow it to cool down long enough for you to take a bite.
 To know that you have fully cooked pasta, you're looking for soft pasta on the outside with a bit of bite on the inside.

 Another option is to dip the spaghetti strand in ice water to cool it instantly, allowing you to taste it faster.
 The ice water will stop the cooking process.

 If you’re not a fan of trying to eat boiling hot pasta, then this may be a great option for you.
 It’s also a great option if you’re worried about the spaghetti overcooking while you are trying to taste it.

 This method is very simple.
 All you need to do is take a strand of spaghetti out of the pot and cut it in half.
 You want your spaghetti to have a small amount of lighter color at the center of the crosssection of your spaghetti.
 If you want your spaghetti on the more al dente side (slightly chewy pasta), aim for when that lighter center is a little larger.

 This option is perfect for finding out the doneness of your pasta right away, rather than waiting for it to be too cool.
 In some cases, you may not want to eat raw pasta at all.

 Don't ever rinse cooked pasta with cold water.
 Doing so removes the starch from the pasta, which is needed for the tomato sauce to effectively cling to the pasta.

 The only exception to this rule is if you're making a pasta salad.
 In addition to adding olive oil, removing the starch can help to keep the pasta noodles from sticking to each other.